 If you’re thinking about hunting a buck during deer rutting season, it helps to understand how deer behave during the rut, what tactics are effective for each phase of the rut and how to avoid some common rut hunting mistakes.
+Let’s look into what so many deer hunters refer to as the rut.

 Deer Rutting Season